‘Counting On’ Canceled? Jill Duggar, Jessa, And Jinger Reportedly Seeking More Privacy

 Counting On wouldn’t be canceled if Jinger Duggar moved away, however, as her sisters Jill Duggar Dillard and Jessa Duggar Seewald play bigger roles on the television show.
 However, with bother girls pregnant with their second, the site points out that privacy seems to be a thing these days.

 Jessa Duggar, for example, has been sharing less information about her pregnancy with her fans.
-Many have pointed out that she’s not posting as many baby bump pictures with baby No. 2 as she did when she was pregnant with Spurgeon.
+Many had pointed out that she’s not posting as many baby bump pictures with baby No. 2 as she did when she was pregnant with Spurgeon.
 She also didn’t announce her pregnancy right away, trying to keep the news private for as long as possible.

 While some people think that this is Jessa’s prerogative and that her decision to keep her pregnancy a big more private is beyond okay, some apparently think this is Jessa’s way of tuning the public out of her life.
 If you look at Jessa’s Instagram account, however, there are quite a few baby bump photos there.
 She also shares quite a few pics of her baby boy.
 Are people complaining just to complain?